learn-co-curriculum/dsc-combinations-lab/README.md

 ## Introduction

 Now, let's dive into combinations.
-In the previous lab, we saw how the order was important.
-Cracking a code is one example, but what if the order doesn't matter, for example, when an engaged couple want to pick 3 wedding cakes from a list of 15?
+In the previous lab, you saw how the order was important when using permutations.
+Cracking a code is one example, but what if the order doesn't matter, for example, when an engaged couple wants to pick 3 wedding cakes from a list of 15?
 You'll need to use another technique here, and this is where combinations come in handy!

-## Learning objectives
+## Objectives

 You will be able to: